tardate/LittleArduinoProjects/Radio/AM/SimpleCrystalTransmitter/README.md

 amplitude modulated by transformer coupling between signal (audio) source and voltage driving the oscillator.

 Since it is "rock-locked", this transmitter has no frequency agility!
-It only operates on the frequency of the crsytal (1MHz in this case).
+It only operates on the frequency of the crystal (1MHz in this case).

 One of the best demonstrations is covered in
 "How to Make AM Radio Transmitter" by RimstarOrg:

 [![clip](https://img.youtube.com/vi/_4-Sx-T6VBc/0.jpg)](https://www.youtube.com/watch?v=_4-Sx-T6VBc)

 ## Circuit Design